Amitaarav/TriggerHub/README.md

 └── worker/            # Kafka Event Worker
 ```

+## Hooks
+- Hook trigger is built to shoot a webhook link.

+- Generally:
+- Webhooks lets to talk two backend communicate.
+Take example of stripe or razorpay.
+Banks only provide its APIs to certain compony like razorpay or stripe and razorpay tells hdfs like bank backend server that here is the create secret url, whenever payment happens, please hit our webhook... hdfc bank beckend tells razorpay via webhook if payment is succeded.Even razorpay need to tell main backend of application.
 ## Processor
 -Processor pushes data to kafka topic named "zap-events" with key "zap" and value as the event data.